okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 When looking through the System Log, it is often useful to correlate events so that you can understand the thread of events that have occurred at a particular time.

-The `LogResponse` object offers two identifiers in this respect:
+The response object offers two identifiers in this respect:
   - `authenticationContext.externalSessionId`: Identifies events that occurred in the same user session
   - `transaction.id`: Identifies events that have occurred together as part of an operation (for example, a request to Okta's servers)